openmindset/gdoro-ruby/readme.md

    $ ruby gdoro-ruby.rb

 Todo:
-* Code the timer reset to 25:00
+* Detect when 4 cycles are done and switch to 30:00 break
 * Add tray notifications for gnome-applet
 * Put some shine on dat app